desisafk/hospital-quality-sql/README.md

 **About the “No rating” rows.** “No rating” does **not** imply poor performance.
 It usually means the hospital lacked enough measure data for a composite, is a specialty/exempt facility, is newly opened/closed, or the latest record was reported as **Not Available**.
 In this project, when computing any state-level averages or “% of 4–5★,” unrated hospitals are **excluded from numerators and denominators** and are reported separately as **coverage** (e.g., “TX: 218 unrated; X% of hospitals unrated”).
 This avoids bias from missingness while staying transparent about where rating gaps are concentrated.

+### Conclusion
+---
+This project turns two noisy CMS sources into an analysis-ready **latest-per-facility** view and uses it to answer practical questions stakeholders ask about hospital quality.
+By normalizing IDs, handling “Not Available” ratings explicitly, and collapsing to one record per hospital, the SQL ELT makes downstream analysis reliable and repeatable.

+**What the snapshot shows.**
+- The national distribution is center-weighted: **3–4★ hospitals dominate**, with fewer at the extremes and a **large unrated bucket** that must be handled carefully.
+- Cross-state comparisons depend on lens: **raw counts** highlight capacity (e.g., big systems in TX/CA/FL/NY), while **percentages** surface concentration (e.g., OR/ME/WI/UT/ID with higher shares of 4–5★).
+- **Ownership and type matter:** physician-owned and **Critical Access Hospitals** average higher in this snapshot, while some public/proprietary groups and large acute systems cluster lower—findings that likely reflect **case mix, scale, and service scope** rather than quality alone.
+- **Missingness is uneven.** Several states and territories have high counts of “No rating” facilities; treating these as **coverage** (not failures) keeps comparisons honest.